 When it comes to SIBO and coffee, admittedly, there isn't a one size fits all explanation for how it will impact you individually.
 While some people may react adversely to coffee, that doesn't mean a bad reaction will happen to everyone.

-If you do end up deciding to ditch your morning cup of joe, that doesn't mean you can't still enjoy a nice, refreshing drink to help you get your days started.
+And if you do end up deciding to ditch your morning cup of joe, that doesn't mean you can't still enjoy a nice, refreshing drink to help you get your days started.
 Here are 7 gut-friendly coffee alternatives, including green tea, kombucha, and chicory root!